mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/azure/README.md

 See [Secrets Handling](../secrets_handling/README.md) for details on how the script accesses the `drivers/azureoidc` vault.
 These secrets are used to log in to Azure, and the rest of the secrets are fetched from the "OIDC-Key-Vault" in our Drivers Azure Subscription (https://portal.azure.com/#home).

-See the Azure machine flows section of the OIDC Configuration [wiki](https://wiki.corp.mongodb.com/display/ENG/OIDC+Configuration#OIDCConfiguration-ServiceAccounts/ManagedIdentities/MachineFlows) for more information about the Azure integration.
+See the [How-To: Set up Azure OIDC Infrastructure](https://wiki.corp.mongodb.com/display/DRIVERS/How-To%3A+Set+up+Azure+OIDC+Infrastructure) wiki for background on how the infrastructure is set up.

 ## Prerequisites